781flyingdutchman/background_downloader/README.md

 Optionally, `headers` can be added to the `BackgroundDownloadTask`, which will be added to the HTTP request.
 This may be useful for authentication, for example.

+### Requiring WiFi

+If the `requiresWiFi` field of a `BackgroundDownloadTask` is set to true, the task won't start downloading unless a WiFi network is available.
+By default `requiresWiFi` is false, and downloads will use the cellular (or metered) network if WiFi is not available, which may incur cost.

 ### Metadata

 Also optionally, `metaData` can be added to the `BackgroundDownloadTask` (a `String`).
 Metadata is ignored by the downloader but may be helpful when receiving an update about the task.